Save Time with This Easy Method!

 Start with two 5″ charm squares for a 4 1/2″ four-patch block (4″ finished).
 Two 10″ layer cakes squares will yield a 9 1/2″ block, or 9″ finished.

 Lindsay Connor shows you how it’s done in an excellent tutorial.
 She starts with 5″ squares and recommends trimming them to a 4 1/4″ unfinished block.
-However, you can create 4 1/2″ blocks if you’re careful use the peaks of the pinked edges as the start of your scant 1/4″ seam.
-Be sure to read the comments below the article for clarifying instructions.
+However, you can create 4 1/2″ unfinished blocks if you’re careful to use the peaks of the pinked edges as the start of your scant 1/4″ seam (measure the squares first to make sure).

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!